archivistsguidetokryoflux/archivists-guide-to-kryoflux/README.md

 The user guide is divided into two parts:

-*	[Part One] (/01 PART ONE Getting Started/readme) provides step-by-step instructions designed to get you set up and started.
+*	[Part One] (/01 PART ONE Getting Started/02 USING THE KRYOFLUX/Using-the-KryoFlux.md) provides step-by-step instructions designed to get you set up and started.
 You may wish to start here if you already have a KryoFlux in hand and are ready to jump in.
 We’ve included links to relevant sections in [part two] (02 PART TWO In-Depth/readme.rst) so you can dip in and out as needed.